-Alternatively, equations~\eqref{eq:components_xx} and~\eqref{eq:components_zz} can also be diagonalized in momentum space via Fourier transform.
-Through this route we obtain the Floquet operator relying on the Cayley-Hamilton theorem, enabling the analytical expression for the injected energy for arbitrary number of kicks (\supsec~I C).
-Both analytical methods can be found in Methods.
-Choosing $H_1^{xx}$ as charger, see \eqlabel{eq:components_xx}, the energy injected after shifting to zero the ground state energy of the battery Hamiltonian simplifies to $E_N(m)=\omega_0\sum_k\sin^2 mk$, with $k$ the Fourier transform pseudomomenta.
-The periodic kicks introduce a structured, integrable evolution which allows fine-tuning of resonances for energy injection, while the energy injected for each pseudomomenta is bounded and predictable, regardless of how many kicks are applied.
-In~\figlabel{fig:kic} we see how the normalized injected energy, $E_N/N$, evolves with the number of kicks for OBC and PBC cases, verifying exact results with matrix product states (MPS).
-Using $q\in\mathbb{Z}$, we identify the following patterns in the charging dynamics under PBC, depending on the parity of the system size $N$: \begin{itemize} \item If $N$ is even (periodicity $U(m+N,0)=U(m,0)$): \begin{itemize} \item At $m=(q+\frac{1}{2})N$ cells are maximally charged, $E_N(m)/N=1$, most excited energy of $H_0$. \item At $m=qN$, cells are maximally discharged, $E_N(m)/N=0$, ground state energy of $H_0$. \item Otherwise, $E_N(m)/N=0.5$. \end{itemize} \item If $N$ is odd (periodicity $U(m+N,0)=U(m,0)$): \begin{itemize} \item At $m=qN$, cells are maximally discharged, $E_N(m)/N=0$, ground state energy of $H_0$. \item Otherwise, $E_N(m)/N=0.5$. \end{itemize} \end{itemize} For the $H^{zz}_1$ charger [\eqlabel{eq:components_zz}]: \begin{itemize} \item If $N$ is even (periodicity $U(m+N,0)=U(m,0)$): same dynamics as the $N$-odd case for $H^{xx}_1$ charger. \item If $N$ is odd (periodicity $U(m+4N,0)=U(m,0)$): \begin{itemize} \item At $m=(2+4q)N$ cells are maximally charged, $E_N(m)/N=1$, most excited energy of $H_0$. \item At $m=4qN$, cells are maximally discharged, $E_N(m)/N=0$, ground state energy of $H_0$. \item Otherwise, $E_N(m)/N=0.5$. \end{itemize} \end{itemize} Interestingly, for both chargers under OBC, the patterns obtained behave as their relatives under PBC with odd $N$, regardless the parity of $N$.
+In the self-dual regime,~\eqlabel{eq:floquet_kick} becomes a Clifford unitary, which renders the dynamics of a CQCA~\cite{schlingemann2008structure}, enabling to track exactly operator spreading and charging dynamics.
+This particular Clifford structure enforces ballistic operator spreading with maximal entanglement growth, establishing entanglement production as the microscopic mechanism behind charging.
+Alternatively, Eqs.~\eqref{eq:components_xx} and~\eqref{eq:components_zz} can also be \mbox{diagonalized} in momentum space via Fourier transform (End Matter).
+Choosing $H_1^{xx}$ as the charger, the energy injected simplifies to $E_N(m)=\omega_0\sum_k\sin^2 mk$, with $k$ the Fourier transform momenta.
+In~\figlabel{fig:kic} we see how the normalized injected energy, $E_N/N$, evolves with the number of kicks for OBC and PBC cases, verifying exact results with matrix product states (MPS)~\footnote{Notice that, as expected, the charging power scales extensively, defined as $P_N(\tau^*) = \max_\tau E_N(\tau)/\tau\sim\mathcal{O}[N]$.}.
+Using $q\in\mathbb{Z}$, we identify for PBC: \begin{itemize} \item Even $N$ (periodicity $U(m+N,0)=U(m,0)$): \begin{itemize} \item At $m=(q+\frac{1}{2})N$ cells are maximally charged, $E_N(m)/N=1$, most excited energy of $H_0$. \item At $m=qN$, cells are maximally discharged, $E_N(m)/N=0$, GS energy of $H_0$. \item Otherwise, $E_N(m)/N=0.5$. \end{itemize} \item Odd $N$ (periodicity $U(m+N,0)=U(m,0)$): \begin{itemize} \item At $m=qN$, cells are maximally discharged, $E_N(m)/N=0$, GS energy of $H_0$. \item Otherwise, $E_N(m)/N=0.5$. \end{itemize} \end{itemize} For the $H^{zz}_1$ charger: \begin{itemize} \item Even $N$ (periodicity $U(m+N,0)=U(m,0)$): same dynamics as the odd-$N$ case for $H^{xx}_1$. \item Odd $N$ (periodicity $U(m+4N,0)=U(m,0)$): \begin{itemize} \item At $m=(2+4q)N$ cells are maximally charged, $E_N(m)/N=1$, most excited energy of $H_0$. \item At $m=4qN$, cells are maximally discharged, $E_N(m)/N=0$, GS energy of $H_0$. \item Otherwise, $E_N(m)/N=0.5$. \end{itemize} \end{itemize} Interestingly, regardless of the parity of $N$, both chargers under OBC behave as their relatives under PBC with odd $N$.